argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 ### Communication in Wise living

 Proverbs encourages us to use our words carefully.
 “Whoever guards his mouth preserves his life; he who opens wide his lips comes to ruin” (13:3), “Whoever restrains his words has knowledge, and he who has a cool spirit is a man of understanding” (17:27).
 In the use of our words, Proverbs goes beyond things like gossip, slander, or lying, and spends significant time addressing hasty words.
 How are you doing in the category of hasty words?
 Are you a quick responder?
-This is a city full of people who are quick on their feet - to their benefit but also, unfortunately, often to their shame.
 Are you quick to offer guidance, maybe even Biblical guidance and counsel?
 Proverbs warns us that a wise person will not answer until he has gathered sufficient information and has gained an appropriate understanding of the situation and person.
 He may even stay silent if that’s what’s best.
 “A word fitly spoken is like apples of gold in a setting of silver.”
 (25:11).
 How many new spouses get into trouble on this point?
 Truth, but spoken in a way that is not fit.
 If you struggle to use your words in a wise manner, study what Proverbs says about this.
-Ask a friend or your spouse how you are doing in relation to those verses.

 But according to Proverbs, even more important than the words we speak are the words we hear. _Wisdom is found through listening to the words of others.
 Listening should be given priority over speaking.
 Further, the idea of “hearing” in the Bible does not only mean listening, it means listening and following up with right action._ So, we read at the very outset of the book, “Hear, my son, your father's instruction, and forsake not your mother's teaching” (1:8).
 Listening to and heeding wise words is the beginning of wisdom.
 Do you feel like you have a lot to teach but little to learn?
 Well, you might want to consider whether the learning attitude of the wise is exemplified in your life.
 Are there individuals that you refuse to learn from?
 A wise man will see every relationship as an opportunity for growth in wisdom.